b-Snaas/SRL-classifier/README.md

 ## This code preprocesses data files in the conll-u format, and then creates a classifier for Semantic Role Labeling.

 ## Running Instructions:
-Step 1: Libraries installation.
+Step 1: Libraries installation
 >pip install -r requirements.txt

-Step 2: Install parser.
+Step 2: Install parser
-python -m spacy download en_core_web_sm
+>python -m spacy download en_core_web_sm

-Step 3: Run the code.
+Step 3: Run the code
 >python main.py

 ### The features used in the model are: